crearo/portfolio/README.md

-# www.rish.space
+# WWW.RISH.SPACE

 ----

 This is [my personal corner on the web](http://rish.space).
-I quite like the domain name; conveys exactly what it is.
+I often like the domain name as it conveys exact meaning of what it is.

-# Screenshots
+# Snapshots
 <p float="left">
   <img src="https://raw.githubusercontent.com/crearo/portfolio/master/screenshots/home.png" width="400">
   <img src="https://raw.githubusercontent.com/crearo/portfolio/master/screenshots/timeline.png" width="400">